The Best Personal Breathalyzer Reviews and Guides

 The accuracy of a breathalyzer depends on many factors like the materials used on its sensor system, its battery life, and the number of times it needs recalibration and replacement.
 Breathalyzers are calibrated in terms of BACs to calculate its value.

-Other than its use on the road It is now also used by general public to check their own blood alcohol level and plan the day accordingly.
+Other than its use on the road It is now also used by the general public to check blood alcohol level and plan the day accordingly.

 Positive Aspects of Using a Breathalyzer

 - It is a non-invasive method of checking BAC, and other invasive methods include taking a blood sample.